TheNeelOfficial/TERMINAL-cheat-sheet/README.md

   </tr>
    <tr>
     <td>Ctrl + U</td>
-    <td>Clears the line before the cursor position.If you are at the end of the line,clears the entire line.</td>
+    <td>Clears the line before the cursor position.If you are at the end of<br/>the line,clears the entire line.</td>
   </tr>
    <tr>
     <td>Ctrl + W</td>